jmjohnson3/NFL_Analytics_SportsBetting/README.md

 python oddsportal_debug.py --season 2024-regular --log-level DEBUG
 ```

+> Tip: run the helper directly as shown above.
+Passing `oddsportal_debug.py` as
+> an extra argument to `NFL_SPORTSBETTING.py` will be rejected because the main
+> CLI only accepts the documented pipeline flags.

 The script disables HTML overrides by default so you can confirm whether live
 requests are being blocked or whether the parser is failing on returned HTML.
 If you pass `--html-file`, make sure the file is a saved OddsPortal **page